igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

-Once the scope was finalized, the first epic [ticket](https://github.com/users/igor-baiborodine/projects/8/views/1?pane=issue&itemId=124052445&issue=igor-baiborodine%7Cinsurance-hub%7C5) for Phase 1 was created in the "Insurance Hub—Go Migration" project, followed by more granular tickets that were aligned with the scope.
+Once the scope was finalized, the first epic [ticket](https://github.com/users/igor-baiborodine/projects/8/views/1?pane=issue&itemId=124052445&issue=igor-baiborodine%7Cinsurance-hub%7C5) for Phase 1 was created in the "Insurance Hub - Go Migration" project, followed by more granular tickets that were aligned with the scope.
 To streamline ticket creation, the Junie AI coding agent was employed to assist in drafting detailed descriptions based on a standardized template.
 For managing the workflow, all new tickets initially enter the "Backlog" column and must pass through a